Public records requests fall victim to the coronavirus pandemic

 The State Department’s FOIA program — which had pending requests from 2006 before the pandemic — has also cited covid-19 as the reason it has effectively stopped processing most requests, which Politico reported in March.

 Eric Stein, head of the State Department’s FOIA program, said in a March 25 court filing in a FOIA lawsuit that his agency employs retired Foreign Service officers to process requests.
 Stein said: “The vast majority of [these officials] are not telework ready.
-The State Department estimates its FOIA processing capability is reduced by 96% due to the unavailability” of its workforce.
+The State Department estimates its FOIA processing capability is reduced by 96% due to the unavailability” of its workforce.”

 The Post had to sue the State Department to force the release of records related to the pandemic.